 Shy swamp wallabies may be spotted.

 Enjoy a picnic at the tables provided near the Agnes River – a lovely cool spot on a hot summer’s day.

 Because the Agnes River is part of the Toora Water Catchment Area swimming is prohibited.

-Follow the signs from the township to the Corner Inlet and Nooramunga Marine and Coastal Park – it's about 3 km to the bird watching area.
+Follow the signs from the township to the Corner Inlet and Nooramunga Marine and Coastal Park – only about 3 kilometres to the bird watching area.

-The park is the breeding site for several migratory bird species which fly about 13,000 kms from the Arctic Circle each spring to breed.
+The park is the breeding site for several migratory bird species which fly about 13,000 kilometres from the Arctic Circle each spring to breed.

 Including the migratory birds, there are over 350 bird species.
 A good place to bird watch is the Toora bird hide.